To include a graph in your writeup, just include an image of it (perhaps a screenshot) in your PDF.

 Some of the material below is adapted from Jason Baldridge at UT Austin.

-If you are working on your own Windows machine, you can use PuTTY and Xming to accomplish the same thing.
+If you are working on your own Linux machine, you should be able to

 Remote graphics over X is painfully slow, however.
 So you may prefer to work directly on one of the ugrad machines (in Malone 122 / Malone G-61) or install graphing programs on your own machine.